Showing posts with label stroll. Show all posts

 Mary Norman Moore McCoy

-She was twice President of what is now Athens State University when she was as a single young woman and later as a mature widow with four stepchildren.
+She was twice President of what is now Athens State University, once as a single young woman and later as a mature widow with four stepchildren.

 Frank Travis